-Residents should indicate their preference on permit applications.
+Property owners can indicate their preference on permit applications.
 The Approved Street Tree List represents trees approved for planting in the right-of-way.
 Although customer preference will be considered, Urban Forestry staff will ultimately determine species of tree by available planting space and location.

 What is the 50/50 Street Tree Program?

 The Fremont City Council authorized $100,000 for the 50-50 Street Tree Program in order to partner with Fremont property owners to help pay for some of the costs of street tree removal and replacement.
 The program addresses the need to remove and replace dead, dying or hazardous street trees.

 How does my client apply for the 50/50 Street Tree Program?

 Are there any documents my client will need from me?

 Clients will need an invoice from you, and bank proof of payment.
 Residents should pay by check or credit card.
 Cash payments are difficult to track.
 Samples of these documents are shown on our 50-50 Application Form.